-- In January 2016, Label Art Ltd. and Label Art Digital Ltd. (collectively "LAL"), privately owned companies with common shareholders, based in Dublin, Ireland, for approximately \$13.6 million.
-LAL expands CCL Label's Healthcare & Specialty business in Ireland and the U.K. - In January 2016, CCL invested \$6.0 million in cash to increase its stake from 50% to 75% in its tube manufacturing joint venture in Bangkok, Thailand, with Taisei Kako Co.
-Ltd of Japan.
-Finally, in August of 2016, CCL acquired the final 25% stake in the venture from its partner for \$1.9 million.
-As a result of the change in control, 2016 financial results are no longer included in equity investments but fully consolidated with CCL Label's Home & Personal Care business, without a portion of the earnings attributable to a non-controlling interest, since September 2016. - In February 2016, Zephyr Company Limited of Singapore, and its Malaysian subsidiaries in Penang and Johor (collectively "Zephyr"), privately owned companies with multiple shareholders, for approximately \$40.9 million.
+- In February 2016, Zephyr Company Limited of Singapore and its Malaysian subsidiaries in Penang and Johor (collectively "Zephyr"), privately owned companies with multiple shareholders, for approximately \$40.9 million.
 Zephyr expands CCL Design's presence within the electronics industry to the ASEAN region. - In March 2016, Powerpress Rotulo & Etiquetas Adesivas LTDA ("Powerpress"), a privately owned company based in Sao Paolo, Brazil, for approximately \$11.4 million.
-Powerpress enhances CCL Label's product offering in the Healthcare & Specialty business in South America. - In May 2016, the Company acquired all the outstanding shares of Checkpoint (NYSE:CKP) at an enterprise value of \$531.9 million.
-Checkpoint is a leading global manufacturer and provider of hardware and software systems plus security labels and tags providing inventory control and loss prevention solutions to world leading retailers.
-Checkpoint has formed the new retail and apparel Checkpoint Segment of CCL. - In July 2016, CCL acquired Eukerdruck GmbH & Co.
-KG and Pharma Druck CDM GmbH ("Euker"), privately held companies with common shareholders, and the associated facilities in Marburg and Dresden, Germany.
+Powerpress enhances CCL's product offering in the Healthcare & Specialty business in South America. - In May 2016, the Company acquired all the outstanding shares of Checkpoint (NYSE:CKP) at an enterprise value of \$531.9 million.
+Checkpoint is a leading global manufacturer and provider of hardware and software systems plus security labels and tags, providing inventory control and loss-prevention solutions to world leading retailers.
+Checkpoint has formed the new retail and apparel Checkpoint Segment.
+The Company filed an amended business acquisition report in respect of this acquisition on SEDAR on August 26, 2016. - In July 2016, Eukerdruck GmbH & Co.
+KG and Pharma Druck CDm GmbH (collectively "Euker"), privately held companies with common shareholders, and the associated facilities in Marburg and Dresden, Germany.
 Euker is a leading supplier of folded leaflets, specialty booklets and pressure sensitive labels to pharmaceutical companies in German-speaking Europe.
-The purchase price consideration, including debt assumed was approximately \$30.0 million.

-- In August, 2016, CCL acquired Labelone Ltd. ("Label1"), a privately owned company based in Belfast, Northern Ireland, for approximately \$17.5 million including assumed debt.
-Label1 expands CCL Label's product offering in the Healthcare & Specialty business to Northern Ireland. - In February 2015, INT America LLC ("INTA"), a privately owned company based in Michigan, USA, for \$2.9 million.
+The purchase price consideration, including debt assumed, was approximately \$30.0 million. - In August 2016, Labelone Ltd. ("Label1"), a privately owned company based in Belfast, Northern Ireland, for approximately \$17.5 million including assumed debt.
+Label1 expands CCL's product offering in the Healthcare & Specialty business to Northern Ireland. - In February 2015, INT America LLC ("INTA"), a privately owned company based in Michigan, USA, for \$2.9 million.
 INTA expanded CCL Design North America's product offering in the automotive durable labels sector. - In February 2015, pc/nametag Inc. and Meetings Direct, LLC ("PCN"), privately owned companies with common shareholders, based in Wisconsin, USA, for \$37.6 million.
-PCN added to Avery North America's printable media depth in the meetings and events planning industry. - In July 2015, Fritz Brunnhoefer GmbH ("FritzB"), a privately owned company based in Nurnburg, Germany, for \$7.6 million.
+PCN added to Avery North America's printable media depth in the meetings and events planning industry.

+- In July 2015, Fritz Brunnhoefer GmbH ("FritzB"), a privately owned company based in Nurnburg, Germany, for \$7.6 million.
 This new business expanded CCL Design's presence in the German industrial and aerospace durable goods markets. - In October 2015, the assets of privately owned Sennett Security Products LLC and its wholly owned subsidiary Banknote Corporation of America Inc. ("BCA") based in North Carolina, USA, for \$45.7 million.
-This acquisition broadened the Label Segment's technology base and product offering to include security labels, cards and document components. - In November 2015, the global operations of private equity owned Worldmark Ltd., ("Worldmark") headquartered in East Kilbride, Scotland, for approximately \$255.7 million.
+This acquisition broadened the CCL Segment's technology base and product offering to include security labels, cards and document components. - In November 2015, the global operations of private equity owned Worldmark Ltd. ("Worldmark"), headquartered in East Kilbride, Scotland, for approximately \$255.7 million.
 Worldmark is a leading supplier of functional labels for the electronics sector. - In December 2015, Mabel's Labels Inc. and Mabel's Labels Retail Inc. ("Mabel's"), privately owned companies with common shareholders based in Ontario, Canada, for approximately \$12.0 million.
-Mabel's expanded the Avery Segment's printable media platform into web-to-print personalized identification labels for children and families. - In February 2014, Sancoa and TubeDec ("Sancoa"), privately owned companies with a common controlling shareholder based in New Jersey, USA, for \$73.1 million.
-Sancoa produces labels and tubes and is an integral part of the North American Home & Personal Care business. - In February 2014, DekoPak Ambalaj SAN.
-Ve Tic.
-A.S. ("Dekopak"), a privately owned company based in Istanbul, Turkey, for \$4.7 million.
-Dekopak is a leading producer of shrink sleeve labels for global and domestic customers in Turkey.
+Mabel's expanded the Avery Segment's printable media platform into web-to-print personalized identification labels for children and families.